-Last week, I wrote about the negative impacts that stress can have on your life, your heart, and your general health.
-If you missed last week’s post on the negative impact of stress, be sure to check it out as well!
+I’ve written before about the negative impacts that stress can have on your life, your heart, and your general health.

 Without further ado, here’s my short list: